LoginToBrawl/.github/profile/README.md

 In our work, we use the **official Brawl Stars API**, and we also develop our own analytical and integration modules.

 ---
 ## 🔒 Projects

-Our repositories are currently **private**.
+Our repositories are currently private, except for one public project:
-We are working on:

-- Applications for viewing player and club statistics
+- scidapi-client – client for interaction with Supercell ID api

-Although the code is not public yet, we are actively developing our projects and plan to release some of them in the future.
+We are actively developing our projects and plan to release more in the future.
 ---

 ## 🤝 Collaboration